-This virtual reality web series invites you to take on the role of William, a twelve-year-old Indigenous boy who is taken from his family and placed in an Indian residential school against his will.
+This virtual reality series invites you to take on the role of William, a nine-year-old Indigenous boy who is taken from his family and placed in an Indian residential school against his will.

 Through fiction, you will see reality.

-WILLIAM puts technology and cinema in the service of education, truth, and reconciliation.
+WILLIAM puts technology and cinema at the service of education, truth, and reconciliation.

-WILLIAM is a virtual reality (VR) web series that sheds light on a part of our history that was long consigned to silence and deliberate ignorance.
+WILLIAM is a virtual reality (VR) series that sheds light on a part of Canadian history that was long silenced and deliberately ignored.

 : For one revealing moment, you will be this child; you will be transported back in time and witness the realities many Indigenous children faced in residential schools.